 Why Use CLS Wood Timber?

 Well, there are a lot of reasons why you need to consider using CLS timber in your construction projects.
-Its rounded corners and edges combined with the fact that it has small knots at it edges make it quite safe to handle and reduces the risk of accidents such as fire outbreak.
+Its rounded corners and edges combined with the fact that it has small knots at its edges make it quite safe to handle and reduces the risk of accidents such as fire outbreaks.